rocketmay/hedera-improvement-proposal/HIP/hip-10.md

 Wallet and token explorer implementations interrogate HTS tokens using this standard to display additional metadata for tokens.

-Note that the referenced URI must fit within the token memo size restrictions.
+Note that the referenced URI must fit within the token metadata size restrictions.

 ## Rejected Ideas